What’s happening to the child after he or she’s inside the school building, the classroom? Quality education for black kids is a must.

 Why isn’t a quality schooling for blacks and other minorities higher on the list of our national priorities – Sixty years later?

-Janice S. Ellis, PhD, author, has written a column for newspapers, radio, and now online, where she analyzes educational, political, social and economic issues across race, ethnicity, age and socio-economic status.
-You can see her writings on this website under the headings of "Yesterday, Today, Tomorrow" and "Above & Beyond Race."
+Janice S. Ellis, PhD, is an award-winning author.
+Her book, From Liberty to Magnolia: In Search of the American Dream is available on Amazon, Barnes and Noble and other major book sellers.
+She has written a column for newspapers, radio, and now online, where she analyzes educational, political, social and economic issues across race, ethnicity, age and socio-economic status.
+You can see her writings on this website.